JTarball/hyroxwebsite/site/content/post/who-should-be-following.md

   - Tips and Tricks
 draft: false
 ---
-Social media can often be an incredibly toxic place however when it comes to the hyrox community is nothing short of just great.
+Social media can often be an incredibly toxic place however when it comes to the hyrox motivation it is nothing short of just great.

 You can gain a lot of insight through following certain individuals and channels.

+You will pick up

 * Workout Inspiration
 * Tips and Technique Improvements